Lipedema Reduction Surgery treatment - Montreal, Laval, Westmount, Ottawa, Toronto, Calgary, Halifax

 What is the difference between lipedema and lymphedema?

 Lipedema and lymphedema are separate conditions, but they can coexist in a condition called lipo-lymphedema.
-Lipedema is a condition characterized by abnormal fat accumulation, primarily in the legs and sometimes arms, that is resistant to diet and exercise.
-Whereas, lymphedema is a condition characterized by an abnormal accumulation of lymph fluid caused by a dysfunction or blockage in the lymphatic system.
+Lipedema is a condition characterized by irregular fat accumulation, primarily in the legs and sometimes arms, that is resistant to diet and exercise.
+Whereas, lymphedema is a condition characterized by an irregular accumulation of lymph fluid caused by a dysfunction or blockage in the lymphatic system.

 Is there a possibility of lipedema recurrence post-surgery?